MASILab/DeepN4/README.md

 ```

 ## External evaluation

-Efficient evaulation can be performed for the public datasets as follows....
-Here is an example for...
+Efficient evaulation can be performed for the public datasets as in `Evaluation_deepN4.ipynb`.
+The example data used is in `data/`

 ---